TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/installing-tyk-sync.md

 ---

 ### Pre-requisites
-- Access to a Git repository or local filesystem for storing configurations
+- Access to a Git repository or local file system for storing configurations
 - Tyk Gateway or Tyk Dashboard

 {{< note success >}}